davidgasquez/handbook/Open Data.md

 Open protocols create open systems.
 Open code creates tools. **Open data creates open knowledge**.
 We need better tools, protocols, and mechanisms to improve the Open Data ecosystem.
 It should be easy to find, download, process, publish, and collaborate on open datasets.

 Iterative improvements over public datasets yield large amounts of value ([check how Dune did it with blockchain data](https://dune.com/blog/the-community-data-platform))¹.
 Access to data gives people the opportunity to create new business and make better decisions.
 Data is vital to understanding the world and improving public welfare.
+Metcalfe’s Law applies to data too.
+The more connected a dataset is to other data elements, the more valuable it is.

 Open Source code has made a huge impact in the world.
 Let's make Open Data do the same!
 Let's make it possible for [anyone to fork and re-publish fixed, cleaned, reformatted datasets as easily as we do the same things with code](https://juan.benet.ai/blog/2014-02-21-data-management-problems/).